365Dad Inc.

 Services:

-BRIE’S Way is a collaborative storefront training center where Justice-Involved Individuals (JIIs) can access workshops in entrepreneurship, computer literacy, photography, videography and Justice 4 Housing’s innovative Hands On Defense (HOD) Trainings.
+BRIE’S Way is a training center where System Impacted Youth (SIY) and Survivors of Incarceration (SOI), can access workshops in Digital Literacy, Entrepreneurship, and Justice 4 Housing’s innovative Hands On Defense (HOD) Model Workshops.

 Service hours: